hpi-dhc/PharMe/docs/App-screens.md

 If no screen number is given, the action refers to the screen in the previous table row.

+_Please note: as screenshot generation is currently not possible, the screens_ _you see here are the study version screens.
+Most screens are the same, but_ _in the study version some additional content is implemented._

 | # | Action | Screen | Description |
 | - | ------ | ------ | ----------- |
 | 1 | App opened the first time | <img src="./screenshots/accept-terms.png" width="1000px" alt="accept-terms"> | Notice that by continuing users agree to terms (see screen 23) |